 Butcher Box also provides organic chicken, which you can opt to purchase through their subscription service.

 If you are considering this service, as an affiliate I will receive compensation for each order my readers make, which is used to run this site.
 For The Foodie Affair’s readers Butcher Box will add FREE bacon to your first order if you sign up through the links in this post.
-In addition, you are eligible for $15 off your first order of Butcher Box.
-Use the code “BNKRQ”.

 - 2 Tablespoons olive oil